 Located in southern Zambia at the Lower Zambezi National Park and only two and a half hours from Lusaka or a thirty-minute boat cruise from the border of Zambia and Zimbabwe, Chirundu.

-This camp offer comprises of four chalets and a restaurant.
+This camp offers comprises four chalets and a restaurant.
 Built on stilts; the chalets are secure and secluded while also offering a spectacular view of the surroundings.
-Zambezi River is the main attraction and guests can enjoy boat cruises, fishing, canoeing, bird watching or simply read or relax.
+Zambezi River is the main attraction and guests can enjoy boat cruises, fishing, canoeing, bird watching, or simply read or relax.

-The Island has a sister lodge “Kanyemba Lodge” which caters for a maximum of 20 guests, the lodge comprises 6 stone and thatch “rondavel” chalets, each with their own large private deck overlooking the Zambezi River, full en-suite bathroom and walk-in wardrobe.
+The Island has a sister lodge “Kanyemba Lodge” which caters to a maximum of 20 guests, the lodge comprises 6 stone and thatch “rondavel” chalets, each with its own large private deck overlooking the Zambezi River, full en-suite bathroom, and walk-in wardrobe.

 Unfortunately, they don’t have WiFi or TVs in their rooms.